nicklotz/dockerconcepts/public/05-docker-advanced.md

 sudo reboot
 ```

 4. After reboot, install Docker rootless.
-Follow the instructions provided by the installation if you are missing any dependencies such as **uidmap**.
+Follow the instructions provided by the installation if you are missing any dependencies such as **uidmap** or need to restart services.
+You might need to rerun the installer a couple times, following the instructions after each time.
 ```
 curl -fsSL https://get.docker.com/rootless | sh
 ```